A Reverse Black Hole Information Problem: Toy model for small, evaporating black holes in AdS

 \section{Toy model for small, evaporating black holes in AdS}

-Consider a microcanonical ensemble with mean energy in the small, unstable black hole range, such that the ensemble is dominated by radiation states.
-Since there are black holes in such a microcanonical window, there should still be a notion of coarse-graining which introduces the black hole entropy and is the cause of the naive information paradox.
-One can argue that not the entire Hilbert space should be coarse-grained over, as for the overwhelming majority of the states, the radiation states, it is in principle possible to reconstruct the exact Hamiltonian and energy eigenstates.
+Consider a microcanonical ensemble with a mean energy in the small, unstable black hole range, such that the ensemble is dominated by radiation states.
+Since there are black holes in such a microcanonical window, there should still be a notion of coarse-graining which accounts for the black hole entropy and the tension of the semiclassical evaporation with unitarity.
+Not the entire microcanonical Hilbert space should be coarse-grained over, because the entropically dominant radiation microstates are approximate Fock states which can distinguished from each other.
 In this appendix, we construct a toy model for the Hamiltonian describing the dynamics in the Hilbert space for small black holes and obtain the apparent mixing of the density matrix that one expects in semiclassical gravity.
-The microcanonical window around energy $E$ can be decomposed into Hilbert spaces that have energy $E-n$ in the black hole and energy $n$ in the radiation states.
-The Hamiltonian describes dynamics both within and between these sectors, and we coarse-grain only over the internal black hole dynamics.